pypy/pypy.org/posts/2024/07/toy-knownbits.md

     prove(k3.contains(n3), solver)
 ```

-(it's possible to write a bit more Python-metaprogramming-magic and unify the
+It's possible to write a bit more Python-metaprogramming-magic and unify the
-Hypothesis and Z3 tests into the same test definition, and then first try to
+Hypothesis and Z3 tests into the same test definition.[^proof_bitwidths]

-find some random counterexamples and if that works, do a Z3 proof.)
+[^proof_bitwidths]: There's a subtletly about the Z3 proofs that I'm sort of
+    glossing over here.
+Python integers are of arbitrary width, and the
+    `KnownBits` code is actually carefully written to work for integers of any
+    size.
+This property is tested by the Hypothesis tests, which don't limit
+    the sizes of the generated random integers.
+However, the Z3 proofs only
+    check bitvectors of a fixed bitwidth of 64.
+There are various ways to deal
+    with this situation.
+For most "real" compilers, the bitwidth of integers
+    would be fixed anyway.
+Then the components `ones` and `unknowns` of the
+    `KnownBits` class would use the number of bits the corresponding integer
+    variable has, and the Z3 proofs would use the same width.
+This is what we
+    do in the PyPy JIT.

 ## Cases where this style of Z3 proof doesn't work